Best of Fall in Fernie

 Fernie is incredible for many reasons, but the reason I keep going back to is this.
 Fernie has four distinct seasons and fall (my favourite season) just so happens to be the most beautiful.
 Here is a round-up of my favourite photographs from Fernie this Fall.

-Where’s your favourite place in Fernie and surrounding area to view Fall colours?
+Where’s your favourite place in Fernie and the surrounding area to view Fall colours?

 Maiden Lake looks like it could be deep in the Fernie backcountry yet it is one of the most accessible places to visit in town.
 Located behind Canadian Tire and Anne’s Independent Grocers, Maiden Lake offers beautiful views of Mount Fernie, the Three Sisters, and Mount Proctor.
 On a calm day, the reflections are stunning.